maamecobbinah/ArtificialNeuralNetwork/README.md

+# Business Probelm
+Destuche Bank is looking to understand its customers better by identifying which customers is more likely to stay or leve

 # Customer Churn Model Using Artificial Neural Network
 This is a simple implementation using Artificial Neural Network to identify which customers in a bank are morely likely to leave the bank or not.